This piece commemorates John Muir's first visit to Yosemite Valley in the spring of 1868.

 After his first visit to Yosemite, Muir became transfixed with the stunning vistas, spending years of his life exploring and documenting his findings in the area.
 Later in life, while on an excursion with then President Theodore Roosevelt, it is believed that he convinced Roosevelt to create the National Park system, including Yosemite, so that the wilderness could be preserved.

 This piece is 12 inches wide by 17 inches tall.
-It has a 1/2" solid Walnut backer board, with 3/16" Red Oak, Aspen, Cherry, and Walnut for the design.
+It has a laser-cut 1/2" Walnut laminate backer board, with 3/16" solid Red Oak, Aspen, Cherry, and Walnut for the design.

 This product comes with FREE SHIPPING andFREE RETURNSfor destinations in the USA.
 Satisfaction guaranteed!